Meet Patricia Kortekaas

 visceral techniques.
 These techniques are integrated into the work at my manual therapy clinic,

-South Hills Physical Therapy and Wellness Clinic for People and Pets
+South Hills Physical Therapy Clinic for People and Pets

 .